Marysville Chess Club

 Moves That Make Sense!

-Monthly Chess Tips
+Chess Tips

-September 2023 Chess Tip
+Chess Tip 1:

-This month’s chess tip is about attacking the castled king using a classic bishop sacrifice.
+This chess tip is about attacking the castled king using a classic bishop sacrifice.
 This Bishop sacrifice is known as the Greek Gift.
 This nice little weapon is used by tournament and club players around the world.
 It is a basic concept that should become a tool on every chess player’s tool belt.
 If you are unfamiliar with this, no worries, we will dive right in- just hang on and enjoy the ride.
 Diagram 1 shows the bishop sacrifice at its simplest.
 Here White plays 1.
 BXh7+ KXh7 2.
 Ng5+ Kg8 3.
 Qh5 with an unavoidable mate next with Qh7#.
 Diagram 2 shows this same idea, but there are pieces on the board just like a real game.
 Just play the same moves.
 1. Bxh7+ Kxh7 2.
 Ng5+ Kg8 3.
 Qh5 with mate to follow.

 Diagram 1